 Because of this certificate system, you won’t be competing for the upgrade against every other Gold member — only those who request the upgrade on longer routes.
 Some status holders won’t want to use their coupons, or they might not have enough.

-This means you can clear for an upgrade even on high-traffic routes, like Washington Dulles to Los Angeles, or Washington Reagan to Chicago.
+This means you can clear for an upgrade even on high-traffic routes, like Washington, D.C.
+(IAD) to Los Angeles (LAX), or Washington, D.C.
+(DCA) to Chicago (ORD).
 Don’t just assume you won’t clear — you’re competing against fewer people when you use these valuable certificates.

 Hot Tip: If you don’t have enough 500-mile upgrade coupons, you can buy extras at $40 per certificate.
 See our guide on how to upgrade on American Airlines for more tips!

-I value these 4 upgrades at $250, since they can be used for at least 1 transcontinental flight (let’s say of a flight length of 2,000 miles).
+We value these 4 upgrades at $250 since they can be used for at least 1 transcontinental flight (let’s say of a flight length of 2,000 miles).

 Some folks with Gold status try to maximize this benefit by taking only 500-mile segments across the country if they need to go from New York to Los Angeles, for example.
 By only booking flights under 500 miles, they’ll get upgraded on each one if they use a certificate.

-That’s very dedicated in my opinion (and would waste more than a day of traveling to get from Point A to Point B)…but I suppose for those who truly want to maximize their perks, this is a solution!
+That’s very dedicated, in our opinion (and would waste more than a day of traveling to get from Point A to Point B)… but we suppose for those who truly want to maximize their perks, this is a solution!

 - RV1 (ConciergeKey)